AAgzamov/Suicide-Rates-Visualization/README.md

-# Data Visualization utilizng Python programming language.
+# Data Visualization utilizing Python programming language.

 This repository is a course project on completing an American Center Tashkent Python Data Visualization Course.
 The topic of the project is Suicide Rates Comparison.